Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 NordVPN

-NordVPN is the better VPN by almost every measurable metric — more servers, faster speeds, better streaming support, double VPN, independent audits, and a mature feature set.
-At ~$44.99/year, it's only slightly more expensive than Norton VPN standalone.
-If you want a VPN that excels at being a VPN, NordVPN is the stronger choice.
+NordVPN beats Norton on almost every actual VPN metric — more servers, faster speeds, better streaming, double VPN options, independent audits, mature feature set.
+At ~$44.99/year, it's barely more expensive than Norton standalone.
+If you want a VPN that's actually great at being a VPN, NordVPN is the real winner.

 Surfshark

-Surfshark offers unlimited simultaneous device connections at a lower price point than Norton VPN.
-It's excellent for streaming, supports torrenting, and has been independently audited.
-The Surfshark One bundle even includes antivirus, making it a direct competitor to the Norton 360 + VPN combination — often at a lower price.
+Surfshark lets you connect unlimited devices at a lower price than Norton VPN.
+Plus it nails streaming, supports torrenting, and has independent audits backing it up.
+And here's the thing: the Surfshark One bundle includes antivirus, making it a direct competitor to Norton 360 + VPN — often cheaper.

 ExpressVPN

-ExpressVPN is the premium option with top-tier speeds, the widest server network, and a strong track record on privacy (including RAM-only servers).
-It's significantly more expensive, but if you want the best VPN experience regardless of cost, it outclasses Norton VPN in every VPN-specific category.
+ExpressVPN is the premium choice with the fastest speeds, biggest server network, and a solid privacy reputation (including RAM-only servers).
+Yes, it costs more, but if you want the best VPN experience regardless of price, it outclasses Norton VPN in every category that matters.

 Verdict: Is Norton VPN Worth It in 2026?